SkylineCommunications/dataminer-docs/connector-help/connector_help/Pixelmetrix_DVStor.md

 The polling information is retrieved through HTTP requests over serial commands.
 SNMP traps are also managed.

-This topic concerns version 2.7.2.2 of the **Pixelmetrix DVStor** driver.
+This topic concerns version 2.7.2.2 of the **Pixelmetrix DVStor** connector.

 ## Installation and configuration